Black Hole & Galaxy Creation Theory

 We know that black holes are born from large collapsed stars and take different forms and sizes.
 This can be seen in the beautiful images from our advanced telescopes that manoeuver around the Earths orbit.
-The great Steven Hawking goes into so much detail explaining the mathematics, the event horizon and how they are made up with different energy particles.
-However, I want to explore a galaxy through observation, not offer up a mathematical theory and come up with a unified theory that explains everything.
-So here is my little theory…
+The great Steven Hawking goes into so much detail explaining the mathematics, the event horizon and how different energy particles work.
+With all this in mind, I want to explore a galaxy through observation and combine other subject matters into the mix.

 All Galaxies Resonate A Frequency